-For example, Seager advocated for space mining at a science writing conference I attended in 2015.
+Last October, for example, Seager advocated for space mining at a science writing conference I attended.
 She’s part of a motley group of advisors for Planetary Resources, including the movie director James Cameron, a lawyer for a prominent Washington D.C. firm, and Dante Lauretta, another astronomer whom I respect.
 Seager seems to believe that encouraging private space mining will lead to more investments and technological innovation that would enable more scientific research.
 In a 2012 interview with The Atlantic, for instance, she said, “The bottom line is that NASA is not working the best that it could for space science right now, and so in order for people like me to succeed with my own research goals, the commercial space industry needs to be able to succeed independently of government contracts.”

 But if the U.S. and U.S.-based companies lay claim to the richest and most easily accessible prospecting sites, not allowing other companies and nations to share in the wealth, economic and political relations could be damaged.
 That’s why this seems to be a dangerous path for space explorers.
 Once you’re on board with the commercial space industry, then you as a researcher must accept, if not support, everything that comes with it.
 Seager and a few other researchers may be willing to take this risk, but what about the rest of the space science community?
 Moreover, to succeed, these businesses will seek profitable missions, while science, exploration, and discovery—goals that stimulate public interest—will inevitably have lower priority.
 (Other commercial spaceflight companies, like Elon Musk’s SpaceX, do generate public interest, but they’re not directly involved in mining asteroids.)
 NASA may have its shortcomings, but at least its missions and research goals answer to the public.
 It’s not exactly a welcome thought to imagine more and more of our presence and activity in space being ceded, with NASA’s help, to private industry.